10 Personality Traits of a Democratic Leader

 Most of the unused potential and creative energy at work is wasted on unresolved conflicts.
 Instead of dwelling on anger and resentment, democratic leaders give over the reins to a party that offers a fresh, innovative solution to a problem.

-4. Knows that truth is relative.
+4. Know that truth is relative

-Although we do live in a society of set values and principles, the perceived personal value, meaning and significance that each and every one of us gives to each experience of life events is highly subjective.
+Although we do live in a society of set values and principles, the perceived personal value, meaning, and significance that each and every one of us gives to each experience of life events is highly subjective.

-5. Possesses compassion for multiple opinions.
+5. Possess compassion for multiple opinions.

 What is it like when you have to talk to a fanatic coworker who doesn’t recognize exceptions from a rule?